nizonrox/Beyond-Repair/README.md

 # Beyond Repair (E)
-TO be text here

-Ripped version of:
+This addon is made as a framework for 'Manage' other characters.

+Credit to:
 https://github.com/godsflaw/btp

 ### Todo's
+* Make addon work with 8.1.5
 * Clean up code
-* Get the meta part to work
+* Get the core components working